 Before taking zaleplon,

-- tell your doctor and pharmacist if you are allergic to zaleplon, aspirin, any other medications, or tartrazine (a yellow dye in some processed foods and drugs).
+- tell your doctor and pharmacist if you are allergic to zaleplon, aspirin, any other medications, tartrazine (a yellow dye in some processed foods and drugs), or any of the ingredients in zaleplon capsules.
+Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antihistamines such as diphenhydramine (Benadryl) or promethazine; barbiturates; cimetidine (Tagamet); cough and cold medicines; erythromycin; imipramine (Tofranil); ketoconazole (Nizoral); medications for allergies, depression, or mental illness; certain medications for seizures such as phenytoin (Dilantin), carbamazepine (Epitol, Tegretol, others), and phenobarbital; pain relievers; rifampin (Rifadin, Rimactane); sedatives,other sleeping pills, thioridazine ; and tranquilizers.
+Be sure to mention any of the following: antihistamines such as diphenhydramine (Benadryl) or promethazine; barbiturates; cimetidine (Tagamet); cough and cold medicines; erythromycin; ibuprofen; imipramine (Tofranil); ketoconazole (Nizoral); medications for allergies such as diphenhydramine (Benadryl), depression, or mental illness; certain medications for seizures such as phenytoin (Dilantin), carbamazepine (Epitol, Tegretol, others), and phenobarbital; pain relievers; promethazine (Promethegan); rifampin (Rifadin, Rimactane); sedatives, other sleeping pills, thioridazine, and tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you drink or have ever drunk large amounts of alcohol and if you use or have ever used street drugs or have overused prescription medications.
 Also tell your doctor if you have ever thought about killing yourself or tried to do so and if you have or have ever had depression, mental illness, seizures, lung disease or breathing problems, or kidney or liver disease.